Account

 Does forming a business entity make taxes easier for landlords?

 A separate, legal business entity for your rental property business can help keep your business and personal income separate.
-In addition to personal liability protection, there are also several potential tax advantages to forming a business entity.
+In addition to personal liability protection, there are several potential tax advantages to forming a business entity.

 If you change your business type in the middle of a tax year while operating your rental property business and earning income, you may need to file two separate tax returns for your business in that year.